Dislocated shoulder exercises include mobility, strengthening, and functional or sports-related exercises as part of a

 Once the shoulder has started to heal, your therapist may advise starting active, assisted exercises.
 This involves you using your good arm, or a pole to assist the injured arm through the range of movement.
 Some good examples of this include:

 - Abduction/Adduction – Holding onto a broomstick with both hands shoulder-width apart Using the good arm, push the injured arm out to the side, and back towards the body.
-This should be performed in both directions, taking the injured arm across the body and away from the body (adduction/abduction)
+Perform this in both directions, taking the injured arm across the body and away from the body (adduction/abduction)

 - Flexion/Extension – Lying on your back or seated in a chair, grip the hand of your injured side with the good side Slowly and gently bring the arms up and towards your head, and if you feel comfortable, over the head If at any time you feel like the shoulder is going to pop out, stop and return to the resting position

 - Rotation – Using the broomstick, this time keep your elbows to your side.
 Allow the stick to move to the left and right in front of you, rotating the shoulder joint.

 Dislocated shoulder strengthening exercises